h2oai/sparkling-water/doc/src/site/sphinx/tutorials/grid_gbm_pipeline.rst

 Using Grid Search GBM in Spark Pipelines
 ----------------------------------------

 H2O's Grid Search for GBM is exposed for the Spark pipelines.
-This tutorial demonstrates how it used in a simple Spark pipeline on the Ham or Spam dataset.
+This tutorial demonstrates how it is used in a simple Spark pipeline on the Ham or Spam dataset.

 Prepare the environment
 ~~~~~~~~~~~~~~~~~~~~~~~

-Add the data to Spark
+Add the data to Spark:

 .. code:: scala